mcdwayne/git-marge/README.md

 git: 'marge' is not a git command.
 See 'git --help'.
 ```

-But with `git-marge`, your file will still be added to the index, but also Marge Simpson will appear in your terminal to tell you what she thinks of merges:
+But with `git-marge`, your merge will still be attempted, but also Marge Simpson will appear in your terminal to tell you what she thinks of merges.

 ### Install